C-Section Explained In More Detail for the Fitness & Wellness Professional

 • Interrupted = multiple small threads, one after the other

-Details of Basic C-section steps[5]:
+Details of Basic C-section steps7:

 1. “A Pfannenstiel skin incision is slightly curved and is located 2 to 3 centimeters or 2 fingerbreadths above the symphysis pubis.
 The midportion of the incision is within the hair-bearing area of the mons.
 The hair should be removed in this case.
 A Joel-Cohen incision, in contrast, is straight rather than curved.
 It is 3 cm below the line connecting the anterior superior iliac spines, making it more cephalad than a Pfannenstiel skin incision”

-2. The subcutaneous layer is next, and it can be dissected bluntly or sharply
+2. The subcutaneous layer is next, and it can be dissected bluntly or sharply.

 3. “The fascia is then incised in the midline with the scalpel, and this incision is extended laterally either sharply or bluntly.”

-4. “After separating the rectus muscles in the midline, entry into the abdominal cavity is achieved through opening the peritoneum.”
+4. “After separating the rectus muscles in the midline, entry into the abdominal cavity is achieved through opening the peritoneum.

 5. “Upon achieving uterine entry, the uterine incision can be extended laterally either bluntly with fingers or sharply with bandage scissors.”
+(Hysterotomy is incision in the uterus)

 6. “The peritoneum can be reapproximated at this time.
 Closure of the peritoneum adds operative time, and it may increase postoperative fever and length of hospital stay.
 The decision to close this layer often hinges on the surgeon’s interpretation of the literature regarding whether closure decreases adhesion formation.
 Unfortunately, this data is mixed, and therefore, it is the surgeon’s prerogative to balance the risks and benefits to the patient.”